ywinton/GettingAndCleaningDataProject/CodeBook.md

 subject - the subject 1-30 who performed the activity for each window sample.
 activity- walking, walking upstairs, walking downstairs, sitting, standing, laying
+For all following variables:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions mean(): Mean value std(): Standard deviation

 Time domain signals: from the accelerometer and gyroscope (timeBodyGyro-XYZ) 3-axial raw signals, the acceleration signal was then separated into body (timeBodyAcc-XYZ) and gravity acceleration signals (timeGravityAcc-XYZ) timeBodyAcc-mean()-X